Software-Engineering-Arena/SWE-PR/README.md

 - **Extended metrics**: Review round-trips, conversation depth, and files changed per PR
 - **Merge time analysis**: Track how long PRs take from submission to merge
-- **Contribution patterns**: Identify whether agents focus on bugs, features, or documentation
+- **Contribution patterns**: Identify whether agents are better at bugs, features, or documentation

-The goal isn't to build the most sophisticated leaderboard.
-It's to build the most honest one.
+Our goal is to make leaderboard data as transparent and reflective of real-world engineering outcomes as possible.

 ## Questions or Issues?